Hear Here Hearing Loss Awareness Training for Local Government

-One in six Australians suffer from some form of hearing loss.
+One in six Queenslanders lives with hearing loss.

-The training package was a finalist in the LGMA Queensland Awards for Excellence 2021.
+The learning module was a finalist in the LGMA Queensland Awards for Excellence 2021.

-The Hear Here Learning Module is a four-part, 20-minute learning module covering:
+The Hear Here Learning Module is a four-part, 20-30 minute learning module covering:

 - Hearing loss – the invisible disability: highlighting the impact and prevalence of hearing loss in society and how likely it is that local council customers will have issues with their hearing.